- Prep time: 15 minutes

 *To make homemade Thai chili paste, my mom taught me to blend one part Thai chilie peppers with 1/3 part vinegar.
 I use my smoothie blender and make one jar each year.
 Store it in the fridge and can be kept for a year+.
 Thai chillies must be washed and sun dried (no moisture) before use to avoid molding.

-1. Mince the garlic, lemongrass, and chili paste and put it together in one little bowl.
-Put the rest of the other ingredients except for the oil in another bowl.
-(I had the ingredients layout on a dish just for pictures.)
+1. I prepped the ingredients.
+I combined the minced garlic, finely minced lemongrass, and chili pepper paste together in a bowl since this will go into the pan first.
+I put the rest of the other ingredients into another bowl.
+(I had the ingredients layout on a dish just for visual aid.)

-2. Heat up a small skillet with 1 Tbsp of oil.
+2. Heat up oil in pan.
 Once hot, toss in the minced lemongrass, garlic, and the chili paste.
-Stir it around on high heat until the garlic and lemongrass seemed toasted.
+Stir it around on high heat until the garlic and lemongrass smells and looks roasted.
+This took about 3 to 4 minutes for me.

-3. Add in the other ingredients from the other bowl including the water.
+3. Add in all the other ingredients including the water.

-4. Turn to medium high heat, stir until the sauce thickens to your perference.
-Transfer into a bowl and serve with rice and vegetables such as steamed okras, cai ngot (yu choy), and raw cucumbers.
-This sauce is great with cai lan, boy choy, cauliflower, and cabbage too!
+5. Let the sauce cool down before transferring into a serving bowl or containers.
+Serve with vegetables such as steamed okras, cai ngot (yu choy), zucchini, and raw cucumbers.
+This sauce is great with cai lan, bok choy, cauliflower, and cabbage too!